mattz17/mattz17/README.md

 # Hi 👋, I'm Matthew

-I'm a software developer passionate about levarging AI/ML and web development to find solutions to real-world problems.
+I'm a software developer passionate about leveraging AI/ML and web development to find solutions to real-world problems.

 - 🔭 Currently working on Chrome Extensions and productivity tools.
 - 🌱 Learning advanced React.js and AI integration.